DataCurationNetwork/curation-curriculum/Specialized Data Types/Geospatial/Instructor Notes/3_Common_GIS_Data_Types_Instructor_Notes.md

 1. Does the project open correctly (are the links relative)?

-2. Are there any files stored in the project folder that are not in
-    > typical GIS formats?
+2. Are there any files stored in the project folder that are not in typical GIS formats?

 3. How many data layers are contained within the project?
-Are any of
+Are any of them repetitive?
-    > them repetitive?

-4. Is there enough documentation provided to understand how the data
-    > files within the project were created and what they are intended
+4. Is there enough documentation provided to understand how the data files within the project were created and what they are intended to display?
-    > to display?

-5. Could you make sense of the data (ie. how the files are related)
-    > without the project file?
+5. Could you make sense of the data (ie. how the files are related) without the project file?

 Next, we will review what we have learned about GIS data structures and then discuss how to approach unfamiliar file formats.

 \[Next slide\]

-**37: Slide Title: How to Approach Unfamiliar GIS File Formats (3 minutes)**
+### Slide 37: Slide Title: How to Approach Unfamiliar GIS File Formats (3 minutes)

 Today we have tried to cover some of the formats that you will most likely see.
 But since spatial analysis is relevant to so many